How to Become a Member?

 So let’s say someone does not become a member because of issues of faith or repentance.
 Should they just stop coming to Redeemer?
 No!
 The best thing to do would be to keep coming to hear the Gospel and find out how to respond to the Gospel in repentance and belief.
 We want people to come and meet with us to learn about the true, life-giving message of the Gospel.
 We invite and welcome any one who has sin (we all do!) to hear how they can find joy and freedom from sin in following Jesus.

-Being turned away from membership initially could be the best thing that ever happens to someone.
+Pausing on membership initially could be the best thing that ever happens to someone.
 God could use that to open their eyes to the truth of the Gospel and their need for repentance.
 And for all who have found Christ as Savior and Lord, we would welcome them as members of the family of God at Redeemer.

 Do I need to get baptized again?